clenneabig/Super-Pentagon-Java-/README.md

 # Super-Pentagon-Java-
 My Super Pentagon game using the Processing libraries for Java in the Processing IDE

-Design Help by Dylan Wansbrough
+UI Design by Dylan Wansbrough

 The Windows 64 bit version has Java embeded.
 For the other versions, you may need to download and install Java 8.